CVHvn/Mario_Synchronous_R2D2/README.md

 - How should hyperparameters be tuned?
     - Please reread the hyperparameters section.
 Tunning at a small scale hardly improves anything.
 If possible, use the original hyperparameters in the paper (if resources are large enough, using a distributed system as in the paper will be faster).
+    - Maybe you need change batchsize, learn-step to yeild higher or smaller `replay ratio`.

+- About `replay ratio`?
+    - Apex, R2D2, NGU and Agent57 is use a lot of worker and use low `replay ratio`.
+This prevent overfit and maybe make model still improve performance when training longer.
+As PPO with lower epoch.
+    - But some new research on data efficient suggest use higher `replay ratio` to yeild better result.
+But not sure this will make model converge to local minima.
+    - I think we need increase or decrease `replay ratio` too much because I see my PPO and SR2D2 not improve after 1-3M steps if model is converge to local minama (maybe overfit with normal `replay ratio`).
+Than we need increase `replay ratio` to learn faster (don't waste resource) and yeild higher performance within 1M steps.
+Or decrease `replay ratio` too much (like `learn-step = 52` as paper) to prevent overfit (make model still improve when stuck at local minama).
+    - I think need to try both:
+        - If you want model learn faster, maybe I need increase `batchsize = 64` and `learn-step >= 4`.
+It still help improve performance within 100K-1M steps.
+        - If you want better performance for long training, maybe you need decrease `learn-step = 52` as paper.

 - What are the differences between SR2D2 and R2D2?
     - Use a different set of hyperparameters.